ChengWeiGu/PaDiM-Anomaly-Detection/README.md

 ## Introduction of the mfcc_analysis.py:

-1. In main, the function "train_by_extract_feat" is to compute both covariance and mean matrices for training data "J2901_3_UniformLight-OK226.jpg"
-2. Take efficientnet-B0 for instance, the result will be shown as below:
+1. Take efficientnet for instance, the result of feature maps are shown as below:

 ![image](https://github.com/ChengWeiGu/PaDiM-Anomaly-Detection/blob/main/feat_maps.jpg)

-3. The function "test_by_anomaly_detection" in main is to test the input image "J2901_3_UniformLight-NG971.jpg"
-4. To consider different threshold, the result will be like this:
+2. To consider different threshold and run for efficientnet, the result of masks are shown as below.
+Note that NG sample should be included in test folder for proper normalization of score map:

 ![image](https://github.com/ChengWeiGu/PaDiM-Anomaly-Detection/blob/main/result.jpg)